A freeway billboard advertising Super Bowl LXII in Glendale, Arizona,

 There have been 11 Super Bowls in the Miami metropolitan area and 17 total in Florida, if you include the five in Tampa and the one in Jacksonville.
 California has hosted 13 NFL championship games, with the San Francisco 49ers' new home — Levi's Stadium — hosting Super Bowl 50.

-Las Vegas will become the 16th unique region to host a Super Bowl when the big game comes to Allegiant Stadium, home of the Las Vegas Raiders, in 2024.
-Perhaps the Browns and the Cowboys will finally end their Super Bowl droughts in the desert.
+Las Vegas will become the 16th unique region to host a Super Bowl when the big game comes to Allegiant Stadium, home of the Las Vegas Raiders, at the end of the 2023 season.
+Perhaps the Cowboys will finally end their Super Bowl droughts in the desert, or Patrick Mahomes will lead another Chiefs team to the promised land with his third Super Bowl ring.

 Another reason the Super Bowl is held in only a handful of locations is the weather.
 Can you imagine a Super Bowl at Acrisure Stadium in Pittsburgh?
 Or how about a Super Bowl hosted in Denver, where the Broncos have an edge over the Carolina Panthers?
 In between Super Bowl commercials, Al Michaels could react to shots of frigid fans just trying to stay warm enough to see the final game of the NFL season.
 You'll never see a Super Bowl kickoff in a cold climate.
 Even former MVP Tom Brady prefers his American football indoors where it's warm.